episerver/EPiServer.Labs.BlockEnhancements/README.md

 #### publish

 All publish actions will be tracked by telemetry in an event with the name `publish`.

-The default data being sent will include what type of publish command it is and if it's a page or block that's being published.
-Each different publish action might add additional data to the `publish` event if needed.
+The default data being sent will include the following `customDimensions`:
+* `command-type`: Specifies the feature from which the action originated
+* `content-type`: Specifies whether it's a page or a block that's being published

+Publish actions:
 * A publish action using the publish menu will have the command type `default` and no additional telemetry data.
 * A publish action using Inline Edit dialog will have the command type `inline-edit-form` and no additional telemetry data.
 * A publish action using ContentArea context item menu will have the command type `content-area` and no additional telemetry data.